dkzeroum/dkzeroum/README.md

 # Welcome to my GitHub!

-<p>🔒 Specializing in Information Security and Pentesting 🔍
+<p>🔒 Specialized in Information Security and Pentesting 🔍

-🌐 Proficient in CSS, HTML, PHP, MySQL and diving into Python 🐍
+🌐 Proficient in CSS, HTML, PHP, MySQL, and Python 🐍

 📚 Always learning and sharing knowledge 🌟<p/>